 Factors that could lead to a downgrade

-Any downgrade of Spain's rating would likely have implications on Barcelona's rating.
+Any downgrade of Spain's rating would likely have similar implications for Barcelona's rating.
 A substantial deterioration in Barcelona's budgetary ratios, together with financing deficits and rising debt, could also strain the city's rating.

 Key indicators